Last updated: 9 May 2026 | Reviewed against official UK guidance where available | Budgeting and Money Tips

 Frequently Asked Questions

-What is the national minimum wage from April 2026?
+What are the minimum wage rates from 1 April 2026?